bflemi3/object-translation/README.md

 ```
 The first rule, `height`, is a simple translation rule that looks for the property `height` at the root of the source object and creates the property `height` at the root of the target object.

-To find more complex examples see the [examples](/bflemi3/object-translation/tree/master/tests) in the tests installed with this module.

 Rule:
 ```javascript
 {